Meet CBC Toronto's Community Champions, including the man behind a non-profit youth basketball program

 Vishwa Shukla, a family friend of Mukherjee who nominated Sai Dham, describes the group as: "Dedicated volunteers with the firm belief that no one should go hungry.
 Sai Dham Food Bank provides food to the needy, a noble deed worth recognizing."

 Danielle Strnad, founder of DramaWay

-Danielle Strnad, theatre artist and social service worker, founded DramaWay, a creative-arts program with a uniquely compassionate approach to educational arts programming.
+Danielle Strnad, theatre artist and arts educator, founded DramaWay, a creative-arts program with a uniquely compassionate approach to educational arts programming.